-Approvals
+F. Approvals

-The Statement is made pursuant to section 54(1) of the Modern Slavery Act 2015, and Section 1714.43 of the California Civil Code (the California Transparency in Supply Chains Act of 2010 and constitutes Celestica Group's forced labour, modern slavery and human trafficking statement for the financial year ending December 31, 2023.
-The Statement has been approved by the Board of Directors of Celestica Inc. (the "Board") with respect to the financial year ending on December 31, 2023 and is signed on behalf of the Board by Robert A. Mionis, Director, President and Chief Executive Officer of Celestica Inc.
+The Statement constitutes Celestica Group's forced labour, modern slavery and human trafficking statement for the financial year ending December 31, 2024.
+This Statement has been approved by the Board of Directors of Celestica Inc. (the "Board") on April 24, 2025 with respect to the financial year ending on December 31, 2024 and is signed on behalf of the Board by Robert A. Mionis, Director, President and Chief Executive Officer of Celestica Inc.